plus3it/SystemPrep/README.md

 There are several [provided *Bootstrap* scripts](BootStrapScripts), the differences being the infrastructure environment and the system role.
-The system roles (Windows-only) are based on the `role` parameter of the ash-windows formula.
-Bootstrap scripts also contain parameters that are passed through the *Master* script to the *Content* script.
+The system roles (Windows-only) are based on the `role` parameter of the ash-windows formula. *Bootstrap* scripts also contain parameters that are passed through the *Master* script to the *Content* script.
 Parameters set in a *Bootstrap* script override parameter values in a *Master* script, and they override default values that may exist in a *Content* script.
-This behaviour reduces the need to have multiple *Master* scripts.
-These parameters may be modified as necessary to adjust the behaviour of the system being provisioned.
+This behaviour reduces the need to have multiple *Master* scripts. **These parameters may be modified as necessary at runtime to adjust the behaviour of the system being provisioned.**

 *Bootstrap* Script Parameters for the *Master* Script (Windows):

+- `AshRole`: Configures the system according to the system role.
+This parameter is based on the `role` setting from the ash-windows Formula.
+Accepted values:
+  - `"Memberserver"`
+  - `"DomainController"`
+  - `"Workstation"`

+- `NetBannerLabel`: Applies the Netbanner settings associated with the specified label.
+See the [Netbanner Formula] for details.

 ```
 $SystemPrepParams = @{